stetson06/tester-repository1/2022-01-20-customer-segmentation.md

 In our specific task here, we are using percentages, so our values are *already* spread between 0 and 1.
 We will still apply normalization for the following common reason: One of the product areas might make up a large proportion of customer sales and this may end up dominating the clustering space.
 If we normalize all of our variables, the data will be spread proportionately between 0 and 1, even for product areas with smaller volumes!

 The below code uses the built-in MinMaxScaler functionality from scikit-learn to apply Normalization to all of our variables.
-The reason we create a new object (here called "data_for_clustering_scaled") is because we want to use the scaled data for clustering, but when profiling the clusters later on, we may want to use the actual percentages as this may make more intuitive business sense, so it's good to have both options available!
+The reason we create a new object (here called "data_for_clustering_scaled"), vice writing over the baseline datafrae object ("data_for_clustering"), is because we want to use the scaled data for clustering, but when profiling the clusters later on, we may want to use the actual percentages in the baseline object, as this may make more intuitive business sense.
+So it's good to have both options available!

 ```python
 # create our scaler object